steveklabnik/rust_for_rubyists/book/chapter-05.md

     }
 ~~~

-And run it:
+And compile it:

-    $ rust test fizzbuzz.rs
+    $ rustc --test fizzbuzz.rs
     fizzbuzz.rs:3:7: 3:15 error: unresolved name `is_three`.
     fizzbuzz.rs:3     if is_three(1) {
                          ^~~~~~~~